Lyndoncatan/albumoto/README.md

 3. Adjust columns and gap spacing with the sliders
 4. Click "Colors" to change the background color theme
 5. Hover over media to see options for fullscreen view or deletion

 The design is fully responsive and maintains the orange and yellow color scheme throughout the interface.
 You can easily customize it further by modifying the color options in the ColorPicker component.

+The design is fully responsive and maintains the orange and yellow color scheme throughout the interface.
+You can easily customize it further by modifying the color options in the ColorPicker component.